writethedocs/www/docs/guide/tools/sphinx.rst

 ``index.rst``:
     This is the index file for the documentation, or what lives at ``/``.
-    It normally contains a *Table of Contents* that will link to all other pages of the documentation.
+    It can be thought of as a landing page that contains child topics for users to navigate to.
+It normally contains a `table of contents`_ that will link other topics in the documentation.

 ``conf.py``: which allows for customization of the output.
     For the most part this shouldn't need to be changed.